2nd Workshop on Generation of Synthetic Datasets for Information Systems (GenSyn)

 Program

-Event Venue: TU Wien
+Event Venue: Verona, Italy

 You can find all the information on how to reach the conferece location on the CAiSE main website